 There’s nothing like having four kids ranging from two-months old to nine years old, while going to college full-time and working part time, with a husband who works long hours, to make a songwriter out of you!
 So at age 31, succumbing to my stress and post-partum depression, I grabbed a notebook and a pencil and out they flew…. songs.
 And lots of them!

-Well, I did manage to find a few ‘someones’ to lend an ear.
-Apparently, there’s a whole bunch of folks who dig ‘fun grown-chick music’.
-And now, my songs are spreading from my kitchen in Tennessee, to places I could never have imagined while sitting at the tops of those trees in Oklahoma.
-I’m playing to crowds of people all over the world!
-Yeah... remember what I said about that country star thing?
-I am proud to be a working mom, and I have a lot to say.
-So get out the dish soap, crank up your radio, and come see me on the big stage.
-‘Cause crazy dreams absolutely do come true!
+Well, turns out I did find some 'someones''.
+And now I've gone from my kitchen in Tennessee, to places I could never have imagined while sitting at the tops of those tress in Oklahoma.
+I've been lucky enough to play the most famous venues in Nashville, to the biggest country music festivals in Europe, plus lots of places in between.
+I'm proud to be a working mom, and I have a lot to say.
+So get out the dish soap, crank up your radio, and come see me on the 'big stage'.
+Because crazy dreams absolutely come true!